CHR15col/FinalRobotProject/README.md

 # font.c outline:
   - Declare global array function - font_data[]

-## Debugging functions:
-  - Define debug_log function to print "[DEBUG] comment":
-     - The use of a log will allow one function to be used with different args and formats
-     - As the function is used, progressive comments can be printed to display debug info
-  - Define debug_print_movement() - Print movement data for debugging
-  - Define debug_print_character_data() - Print character data for debugging
-  - Define debug_print_font_data() - Print all font data for debugging

 ## Font Parsing (including debugging):
   1. Load font data from file
      2. Initiallise all characters with 0 movements